Below are the questions (and corresponding answers) most frequently asked by English Language Institute (ELI) students.

 If you are planning to study in Canada for less than six months, you may enter the country as a visitor.
 Visitors from some countries will need a temporary resident visa to enter Canada.
 If you are planning to study in Canada for more than six months, you will need to obtain a study permit for your period of study.
 If you are not sure, but you think you may want to extend your studies to more than six months after you arrive in Canada, it is a good idea to apply for a study permit.
-Please consult Citizenship and Immigration Canada for more information about Canadian visa requirements.
+Please consult Immigration, Refugees and Citizenship Canada for more information about Canadian visa requirements.

 How do I get a Study Permit?

 After the ELI processes your application form, non-refundable application fee and program deposit, we send you by email your student registration documents, which includes a Letter of Acceptance.
 The Letter of Acceptance will reflect only the sessions for which you have registered.
 You must take the Letter of Acceptance to your nearest Canadian visa office to apply for your study permit.
 In some countries, a medical examination is also required.
 Please note that for citizens of some countries, you may apply for your study permit online.
-Please refer to Citizenship and Immigration Canada and read the information on Visa Exempt Study Permit Abroad (VESPA) Electronic Application Service for Select Countries for more information about this service.
+Please refer to the announcement by Immigration, Refugees and Citizenship Canada regarding the Visa Exempt Study Permit Abroad (VESPA) Electronic Application Service for Select Countries for more information about this service.

 How long does it take to get a Study Permit?